sircuri/GoodWeUSBLogger/README.md

 ## Systemd

 Running under systemd is an option for using restartd.
 Systemd will collect all logging information in it's journal.
-The following goodwe.service file runs under the user "goodwe".
+The service unit allows one to run as a system user.

 Create the user as follows:

 ```bash